OmegaLambda1998/BetterInputFiles.jl/doc/src/setup.md

 ```

 ##### Change logging behaviour
-You can define in the `.toml` file, whether you want to use OLUtils logging or not.
+You can define in the `.toml` file, whether you want to use InputFiles logging or not.
 Additionally you can specify a new location for the log file (defaults to `output_path/log.txt`).
 This can be either absolute, or relative to `output_path`
 ```toml
 [ global ]
     logging = false